sts10/csafe/readme.markdown

 Given a word list that is not compound-safe, how can we calculate the probability of generating a non-safe pair in a passphrase of a given length (say, 6 words)?

-I can hazard a guess here: I put forward that it's the number of unsafe contenders divided by the square of the length of the original word list.
-Using CSafe's `-c` option, I found that the Agile list gives us 393,400 contenders.
-Note that only half of these are unique, but I think for the math below that's OK -- we still use the total number of contenders.
+I can hazard a guess here: I put forward that it's the number of unsafe ambiguities divided by the square of the length of the original word list.
+Using CSafe's `-c` option, I found that the Agile list gives us 393,400 ambiguities.
+Note that only half of these are unique, but I think for the math below that's OK -- we still use the total number of ambiguities.

-Now my contention is that **each contender also represents a possible unsafe two-word combination**.
+Now my contention is that **each ambiguity also represents a possible unsafe two-word combination**.
 How many possible two-word combinations are there?
 I'm pretty sure that's just the square of the length of the original word list.

 Evaluating `393400/(18328*18328)` gives us a 0.117% chance of getting an unsafe word combination when we put two words next to each other (without punctuation!).
 If we assume the user is generating a 6-word passphrase that means there will be 5 two-word combinations, which means there's about a 0.586% chance that the passphrase has at least one unsafe compounding.
 Again, I'm just spit-balling here -- I'm not yet confident enough in this formula to write it into the program.
 I suppose this could be tested empirically... maybe another program for another day.
 Work on any of this, as an issue or pull request, is welcome.